Dario-Di-Francesco/Induction-Motor-Drive-IFOC-on-TI-C2000/README.md

 ## Parameter Identification (from nameplate)

-Derive the induction motor model parameters from nameplate data assuming:
+Motor and controller parameters are derived from nameplate data using `scripts/Motor_data_IM_R.m`, assuming:
 - negligible iron losses
 - negligible mechanical losses
 - realistic values for: